Typical Carmen in the Albaicin

 Not far away from Carmen de los Mártires is the Carmen de la Fundación Rodríguez Acosta.
 Named after the artist José María Rodríguez Acosta who lived and painted here.
 You can visit from Wed to Sunday from 10.15h – 2pm Find it located on the Callejon Nino Rollo 8.
 Inside there is an art gallery and you can see the gardens too.

-Find a well-stocked library here and is often offered to artists for accommodation or exhibits.
+Find a well-stocked library here too.
+This location is offered to artists for accommodation or exhibits.

 Carmen del Quinta Alegre

-The Carmen de Quinta Alegre on the Avenida Cervantes is run by the local authorities in Granada.
-Not usually open to the public but for private events.
-Designed in the 1920´s entrance to the gardens is via a cobbled staircase on the left.
+The Carmen de Quinta Alegre is run by the local authorities in Granada.
+Not usually open to the public only for private events.
+Designed in the 1920´s and located on Avenida Cervantes.
+The entrance to the gardens is via a cobbled staircase on the left.
 You can also follow the road around the palace on the right.
 Set on three terraces on different levels, it covers a vast space.
 The gardens open at 10am each day and it is free to go in.